simongravelle/simongravelle.github.io/content/news/2023-maicos-v0.7/index.md

     icon: scroll
     name: Documentation
     url: 'http://maicos-analysis.org'
+type: "news"
+layout: "single"
 ---
 The version 0.7 of MAICoS has been released.
-It comes with:
-* an improved documentation with theory and tutorials
-* a 'Jitter' option to produce smooth density profiles
-* new modules for cylindrical and spherical geometries
+It comes with (1) an improved documentation with theory and tutorials, (2) a 'Jitter' option to produce smooth density profiles, and (3) new modules for cylindrical and spherical geometries.